BUY LESS, BUY BETTER

 - Use of recycled materials and overcycling (use of materials or objects no longer in use, with the aim of transforming them into quality objects/furniture)

 - Manufacturing with materials that promote sustainable development.

-The creators of RE-LEAF
+The makers of Re-leaf

-The creators we work with do not strictly speaking belong to the "slow design" movement but are very close to it.
+The makers we work with do not strictly speaking belong to the "slow design" movement but are very close to it.
 The vast majority of our creators work in a traditional way.
 Their objects are handmade, in small quantities and with materials that respect our dear planet.

 Buy less, buy better

 By buying from makers, you are buying more than just an item.
 You buy a piece of a heart, a part of someone's life, a story to pass on.

 It's like when you travel to the other side of the world and want to buy local items, you go to craftsmen and not to Ikea (or equivalent).
 It should be the same at home.
 Decoration must be full of history.
 It has to be collected over the years.
 It must be passed on to future generations.